 We engage independent valuation firms to perform valuations of our investments that are not publicly traded or for which there are no readily available market quotations.
 We also engage independent valuation firms to perform valuations of any securities that trade on private secondary markets, but are not otherwise publicly traded, where there is a lack of appreciable trading or a wide disparity in recently reported trades.
-We consider the independent valuations provided by the valuation firms, among other factors, in making our fair value determinations.
+We consider the independent valuations, among other factors, in making our fair value determinations.